-- Definition: Is the trustworthiness of the model rigorously evaluated, with the results of these evaluations disclosed? - Notes: Rigorous evaluations refer to precise quantifications of the model's behavior in relation to its trustworthiness.
-For example, this may include evaluations of the model's robustness or reliability, its uncertainty, calibration, or causality, or its interpretability or explainability.
-We recognize that trustworthiness may not perfectly align with evaluations, and that different developers may associate trustworthiness with evaluations differently.
-We will award this point for a clear evaluation of the trustworthiness of the model. - References: Toward Trustworthy AI Development: Mechanisms for Supporting Verifiable Claims, DecodingTrust: A Comprehensive Assessment of Trustworthiness in GPT Models data is either (i) publicly available or (ii) described sufficiently such that a reasonable facsimile can be constructed by the external entity.
+- Definition: Are the trustworthiness evaluations reproducible by external entities? - Notes: For an evaluation to be reproducible by an external entity, we mean that the associated data is either (i) publicly available or (ii) described sufficiently such that a reasonable facsimile can be constructed by the external entity.
 In addition, the evaluation protocol should be sufficiently described such that if the evaluation is reproduced, any discrepancies with the developer's results can be resolved.
 We recognize that there does not exist an authoritative or consensus standard for what is required for an evaluation to be deemed externally reproducible.
 Evaluations on standard benchmarks are assumed to be sufficiently reproducible for the purposes of this index.
 We will award this point for reproducibility of at least one evaluation.
-In the event that an evaluation is not reproducible, we may accept a justification by the model developer for why it is not possible for the evaluation to be made reproducible.
+In the event that an evaluation is not reproducible, we may accept a justification by the model developer for why it is not possible for the evaluation to be made reproducible. - References: Leakage and the reproducibility crisis in machine-learning-based science, Bridging the Gap Between Ethics and Practice: Guidelines for Reliable, Safe, and Trustworthy Human-centered AI Systems